Security-Onion-Solutions/securityonion-docs/performance.rst

 CPU Affinity/Pinning
 --------------------

 For best performance, CPU intensive processes like :ref:`zeek` and :ref:`suricata` should be pinned to specific CPUs.
 In most cases, you'll want to pin sniffing processes to the same CPU that your sniffing NIC is bound to.

-`Suricata Performance <suricata.html#performance>`_

-`Zeek Performance <zeek.html#performance>`_
+For more information, please see the Performance subsection in the appropriate :ref:`suricata` and :ref:`zeek` sections.

 Misc
 ----